The Provence Palette – Finding Lavender and Ochre Mines in Rustrel

 It wasn’t long until the telltale sight of a field of purple flowers stopped us in our tracks.
 Walking carefully between the neatly plotted rows, bees happily buzzed around our ankles as they flew from one beautiful bud to another.

-It was like stepping into a photograph, an impression enhanced as a powder-blue Citroën 2cv drove past – the low hum of its engine lingering as I gaped open-mouthed at the perfectness of the scene before me.
+It was like stepping into a photograph, an impression enhanced as a powder-blue Citroën 2cv drove past – the low hum of its engine lingering as I gaped open-mouthed at the perfection of the scene before me.

-If you’re spending time in the Luberon this summer – do not miss a trip to Rustrel!
+If you’re spending time in the Luberon this summer, do not miss a trip to Rustrel!

-Beautiful!
+1. Beautiful!
 I went to Roussillon a couple of summers ago, but I didn’t know there was another village with so much ochre.

-Thanks Laura.
+1. Thanks Laura.
 Yes, it surprised me also!
 I had vaguely heard of the Colorado Provençal, but had forgotten it was in Rustrel.
 It’s actually just as impressive – just somewhat less touristy 😉

-I will be staying in Rustrel in just a few weeks and would love to enjoy your walking tour of lavender there.
+2. I will be staying in Rustrel in just a few weeks and would love to enjoy your walking tour of lavender there.
 Is there a way I can print the map you have included in your dialog?